owentrigueros/pyCrossVA/Readme.rst

-CrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHRMC short questionnaire into a format suitable for openVA.
+CrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHMRC short questionnaire into a format suitable for openVA.

 The flagship function of this package is the transform() function, which prepares raw data for use in a verbal autopsy algorithm.
 The user can either